Renowned therapist and author Dr. Ian Kerner explains why understanding your script is so important to a healthy and happy sex life.

 These are just some of the questions renowned sex therapist Dr. Ian Kerner asks his patients.
-He begins with the prompt, “So, tell me about the last time you had sex…” and moves on from there.
+He begins with the prompt, “So, tell me about the last time you had sex…” and continues from there.
 Eventually, he gains a clear idea of a sex script — a detailed look at an encounter that can be analyzed, understood, and, if necessary, improved upon.

-“Examining the script is about tuning into your own sense of sexuality — what you want, and where you want to go — and then having that conversation with your partner,” he says.
+“Examining the script is about tuning into your sense of sexuality — what you want, and where you want to go — and then having that conversation with your partner,” he says.

 Fatherly spoke to Dr. Kerner about sex scripts, opening a dialogue with your partner, and why “rigidity is the enemy of arousal.”

 Growing up in the absence of healthy modeling around sexuality, I think most of us launch into our adult sexual lives with a degree of intimidation and shame around sex.
-And most of the time, what that leads us to do is to self-silence and hide and kind of develop a wall of anxiety that almost fits between us and our actual sexual experiences.
+Most of the time, what that leads us to do is to self-silence and hide and kind of develop a wall of anxiety that almost fits between us and our actual sexual experiences.

-So, there’s a lot of bottling up and self-silencing that occurs.
+So, there’s a lot of bottling up that occurs.
 And my book is about helping people get on the other side of their problems.
 I try and lead people into the conversation, gently and with good science and information.

 When patients come in and tell me about their sex problems, I always ask them to tell me about the last time they had sex.
 I’m asking them to describe a sexual event that recently happened because I want to understand not just their problem but how their problem occurs in action.
 I want to understand what sex looks like in action for them and where the problem is occurring in that action.